-A friend of mine has the Candy Cottage Gingerbread House which looks like it’s made of cookie but is really plastic.
+- The Candy Cottage Gingerbread House looks like it’s made of cookie but is really sturdy plastic.
 All you need is your own icing and candy and you can decorate the house without risk of it toppling over!
-Some great candy suggestions are TWIZZLERS Christmas PULL ‘N’ PEEL Candy, Necco Wafers, Star Brites Peppermint Starlight Mints and Sixlets.
+A big bag of Star Brites Peppermint Starlight Mints is a must!

 How will you be spending winter break with the kids?
 Share with me in the comments!